-Conceptionally, Gardener is designated to run inside as a Pod inside an Kubernetes cluster.
-It extends the Kubernetes API via the user-aggregated API server concepts.
+Conceptually, all Gardener components are designated to run inside as a Pod inside a Kubernetes cluster.
+The API server extends the Kubernetes API via the user-aggregated API server concepts.
 However, if you want to develop it, you may want to work locally with the Gardener without building a Docker image and deploying it to a cluster each and every time.
 That means that the Gardener runs outside a Kubernetes cluster which requires providing a Kubeconfig in your local filesystem and point the Gardener to it when starting it (see below).

 Further details could be found in